 Very briefly, the version of convex integration used initially by De Lellis and Sz\'ekelyhidi understands a nonlinear PDE, $F(\rho,u)=0 $ as a combination of a linear system $L(\rho,u,q)=0$ and a pointwise constraint $(\rho,u,q) \in K$ where $K$ is a convenient set of states and $q$ is an artificial new variable.
 Then $L$ gives rises to a wave cone $\Lambda$ and the geometry of the $\Lambda$ hull of $K$, $K^\Lambda$, rules whether the convex integration method will yield solutions.
-An h-principle holds in this context: if for a given initial data there exists an evolution which belongs to $K^\Lambda$, called a subsolution, then one find infinitely many weak solutions.
+An h-principle holds in this context: if for a given initial data there exists an evolution which belongs to $K^\Lambda$, called a subsolution, then one finds infinitely many weak solutions.

-For the case of the IPM system, in \cite{CFG}, the authors initiated this analysis and used version of the convex integration method which avoids the computation of $\Lambda$ hulls based on T4 configurations, key in other applications of convex integration, e.g to the (lack of) regularity of elliptic systems \cite{MullerSverakAnnals, KirchheimMullerSverak,Kirchheimthesis}.
-Keeping the discussion inprecise , their criteria amounts to say that $(0,0)$ must be in the convex hull of $\Lambda \cap K$ in a stable way.
+For the case of the IPM system, in \cite{CFG}, the authors initiated this analysis and used a version of the convex integration method which avoids the computation of $\Lambda$ hulls based on T4 configurations, key in other applications of convex integration, e.g. to the (lack of) regularity of elliptic systems \cite{MullerSverakAnnals, KirchheimMullerSverak,Kirchheimthesis}.
+Keeping the discussion imprecise, their criteria amounts to say that $(0,0)$ must be in the convex hull of $\Lambda \cap K$ in a stable way.
 Shvydkoy extended this approach to a general family of active scalars, where the velocity is an even singular integral operator, in \cite{roman}.
 Recently, in \cite{VI}, Isett and Vicol using more subtle versions of convex integration show the existence of weak solution for IPM with $C^\alpha-$regularity.
-All of these solutions, increase the modulus of the density.
+All of these solutions, change the range of the modulus of the density.
 We remark that the solutions in theorem~\ref{thmmain} do not change the values of the density.

 Sz\'ekelyhidi refined the result of \cite{CFG} in \cite{laslo} computing explicitly the $\Lambda$-hull for the case of IPM.
-Notice that this increase the number of subsolutions (and thus the solutions available).
-In fact, Sz\'ekelyhidi showed that for the case of a flat interface in the unstable regime there exist a subsolution and thus proved theorem \ref{thmmain} in this case.
+Notice that this increases the number of subsolutions (and thus the solutions available).
+In fact, Sz\'ekelyhidi showed that for the case of a flat interface in the unstable regime there exists a subsolution and thus proved theorem \ref{thmmain} in this case.